melissabreynolds/personalsite/publications.md

 Sharon Strocchia and Sara Ritchey, eds., _Gender, Health, and Healing, 1250–1550_ (Amsterdam: Amsterdam University Press, 2020), forthcoming in _Renaissance Quarterly_.

-### Work in Progress

-"How to Cure a Horse, or, The Difference between the Experience of Knowledge and the Knowledge of Experience," an invited essay for the journal _History of the Natural Sciences_ (in preparation)

 ### Public-Facing Scholarship

 ##### Op-Eds